-- 41.6.3 The University will continue to provide to the Union the trailer with current amenities.
-Any changes in location of the trailer and/or space must be negotiated with the Union. - 41.7 Time Off for Union Activities.
+- 41.7.1 University space, facilities, and services (e.g., mail, copiers, phones, fax, electronic communications, etc.) may be used by the Union for the purpose of holding meetings and for the conducting of employee representational functions subject to the availability of space, limitations of state law, and established policies and procedures governing the use of University facilities. - 41.7.2 Bulletin Boards.
+The University will provide six (6) covered, lockable bulletin boards on the Cheney campus and, if approval can be obtained from Washington State University, one (1) covered, lockable bulletin board on the Riverpoint campus, for use by the Union for Union communication.
+The Union will designate a staff representative, officer or shop steward who will be responsible for materials posted on the bulletin boards and for keeping the key to the bulletin boards.
+Material posted on the bulletin board will be appropriate to the workplace, politically non-partisan, in compliance with state ethics laws, and identified as Union literature. - 41.7.3 The University will continue to provide to the Union the trailer with current amenities.
+Any changes in location of the trailer and/or space must be negotiated with the Union. - 41.8 Time Off for Union Activities.
 Union officers and stewards may be allowed time off without pay to attend Union-sponsored meetings, training sessions, conferences, and conventions; provided that the time off does not interfere with University operating needs.
-If the absence is approved, the employees may use accumulated compensatory time or vacation leave instead of leave without pay; provided that any accrued compensatory time must be used in advance of vacation leave. - 41.8 Paid Release Time for University Meetings.
-Union officers, stewards or other designated employee representatives attending a meeting or function on behalf of the Union at the request of the University will be granted paid release time for such meeting or function. - 41.9 New Orientation.
+If the absence is approved, the employees may use accumulated compensatory time or vacation leave instead of leave without pay; provided that any accrued compensatory time must be used in advance of vacation leave. - 41.9 Paid Release Time for University Meetings.
+Union officers, stewards or other designated employee representatives attending a meeting or function on behalf of the Union at the request of the University will be granted paid release time for such meeting or function. - 41.10 New Employee Orientation.
 As part of the new hire orientation process, the University will inform all new employees hired in a position included in the bargaining unit of the Union's exclusive recognition and the rights of the employees as set forth in the Agreement.
-The University will furnish a copy of the Agreement to all employees in this bargaining unit.
-The University will allow the Union fifteen (15) minutes during work hours with each new or transferred-in employee to furnish them information and brochures.
+The University will furnish a copy of the Agreement to all current employees in both bargaining units and copies of the agreement to the Union for purposes of distribution during new employee orientation.
+The University will allow the Union thirty (30) minutes during work hours with each new or transferred-in employee to furnish them information and brochures.